MicrosoftDocs/windows-itpro-docs/windows/keep-secure/custom-ti-api-windows-defender-advanced-threat-protection.md

 The following sections show a few basic programming pattern calls to the custom TI API.

 ## Create new resource
-Typically, you should create an alert definition to start creating custom threat intelligence.
+Typically, you'd need to create an alert definition to start creating custom threat intelligence.
 An ID is created for that alert definition.
-Then, create an indicator of compromise and associate it to the ID of the alert definition.
+You can then proceed to create an indicator of compromise and associate it to the ID of the alert definition.

 ### Create a new alert definition